Iterable/iterable-swift-sdk/README.md

 to the SDK, it will be handled automatically and will not be passed to the custom action handler.

+    - The SDK does not yet recognize any `iterable://` actions, but may do so in the future.

 - The SDK passes all other URLs to `IterableConfig.urlDelegate.handle()`.
 If `urlDelegate` (an `IterableUrlDelegate` object) has not been set, or if it returns `false` for the provided URL, the URL will be opened by the system